 32% of children are malnourished

-- National Family Health Survey (NFHS)-5
+----- National Family Health Survey (NFHS)-5

 Our Approach

 ARMMAN enables health systems change in maternal and child health by developing scalable and cost-effective solutions.
 These solutions follow a non-linear programme design rooted in six principles (refer Our Model on Page 12).

 Our Theory of Change is that an informed and empowered woman will adopt better health behaviours and will proactively anticipate problems, decipher danger signs, and seek timely care.
 Adequately skilled, trained, and empowered frontline health workers will overcome the prevalent asymmetric power and gender dynamics and provide support and reinforce the women's quest for care.
 They will diagnose high-risk factors in time and ensure early referral to higher care facilities.

 Our Model

 Systems Change for Maternal and Child Health

+Leveraging technology, especially mHealth, using a 'fit for purpose' approach
-Creating content, which is responsive and user centric with multimedia approach

-Thinking and Working politically based on the Political Economy Analysis (PEA) framework

-Employing gender transformative and equity-based approaches

-Leveraging the government's existing infrastructure and health worker network, along with partner NGOs, and integrating technology to varying degrees based on risk factors or equity issues

-Data-driven evidence-based interventions that are bolstered by AI
+Creating content, which is responsive and user centric with multimedia approach Thinking and Working politically based on the Political Economy Analysis (PEA) framework Employing gender transformative and equity-based approaches Leveraging the government's existing infrastructure and health worker network, along with partner NGOs, and integrating technology to varying degrees based on risk factors or equity issues Data-driven evidence-based interventions that are bolstered by AI

 Legend

 - Kilkari

 - mMitra

 - Swasth Kadam

 - Mobile Academy

 - IHRPTM

 - Arogya Sakhi

 21 States & Union Territories

-Geographical Presence

-ARMMAN's programmes continue to expand, reaching millions of women and children across India.
-By leveraging mobile health technology and strategic partnerships, we ensure critical healthcare services are accessible nationwide.

-ARMMAN

-became the first Indian non-profit to win the Healthcare Innovation Award by GlaxoSmithKline (GSK) and Save the Children India Call centre with four counsellors was set up to provide telephonic counselling for caregivers of severely malnourished infants

-15 Years Of Impact

-Since its inception in 2008, ARMMAN has grown into a leading force in maternal and child health, pioneering innovative solutions, expanding programme reach, and driving systemic change.

 Highlights of the year

 Kilkari & Mobile Academy Expansion (KMA):

 KMA launched in Maharashtra and Gujarat (Watch the video of the launch event here), extending its reach to 20 States/Union Territories (UTs).

 AI Partnership with Google Research:

 We expanded our collaboration with Google Research to develop AI models for reducing Kilkari dropout rates and improving intervention efficiency.
 Previously, we built an AI-based prediction model for low listeners in mMitra, which was featured at The Check Up with Google Health this year.
 (Read more)

 Training for ANMs & Specialists:

 Phase 1 training for ANMs in Telangana is complete, and training for Medical Officers and Specialists in Andhra Pradesh has begun under the IHRPTM programme.
 Two new high-risk pregnancy protocols-Mental Health and Nutrition-have been introduced in Telangana.

 Grand Challenges Grant Win:

 ARMMAN secured the Grand Challenges Grant from the Bill & Melinda Gates Foundation.
 In partnership with ARTPARK, we developed an LLM-powered co-pilot for ANMs in the High-Risk Pregnancy Programme.

-Stone

 Merck for Mothers Award:

+ton

+S

+U

 ARMMAN won the Kenneth C. Frazier Award for Maternal Health Equity to advance our blended tech-plus-touch model with an equity-based, gender-transformative approach to improve maternal and child health.

 Arogya Sakhi Expands to Nandurbar:

 The Arogya Sakhi programme began in the aspirational district of Nandurbar, Maharashtra, to detect high-risk conditions early and ensure timely referrals for women and children in severely underserved communities.
 Swasth Kadam Launched in Aurangabad: